 You want to feel worthy.
 If you have a boyfriend or girlfriend, then that will prove that you are worth something.
 Really?
 See “You want to feel loved” (above).

 You couldn’t say no. Maybe the guy you’re dating asked you out and you didn’t want to hurt his feelings so you’ve continued with this contorted relationship.
 Maybe you are dating the same girl because you are afraid of the confrontation to break up.
 You are afraid to shake up what has become normal.
 You are afraid of her reaction.
-Be brave.
+Be brave and make the ending.
 The awkwardness is worthwhile on the other side of it.
 You can push through the awkwardness.

 You want to make someone jealous.
 Maybe it’s another guy you like or it’s a girl you don’t like, and dating this guy will hurt them.
 Dating’s no big deal, right?
 After all, you can break up with this guy when the job’s done.
 Oh the layers of deceit in this one.
 Just don’t.